Rioja Uncorked: Roda Rioja Reserva 2006

 "Compromises are for relationships, not wine." --- Sir Robert Scott Caywood

 Join me as we take a trip over to the Iberian peninsula and grab some vino from Bodegas Roda.
-A gorgeous bodega located in northwestern extension of the Rioja region in Barrio de la Estación, at the town of Haro, in the sub-zone of Rioja Alta.
-Which sits on the the south bank of the Ebro River and is associated with some of the greatest wines of Rioja as well as some of its most venerated bodegas [wineries], many dating back a couple centuries.
+A gorgeous bodega located in the northwestern extension of the Rioja region in Barrio de la Estación, in the town of Haro, in the sub-zone of Rioja Alta.
+Which sits on the south bank of the Ebro River and is associated with some of the greatest wines of Rioja as well as some of its most venerated bodegas [wineries], many dating back a couple centuries.

 For those of you not familiar with the Rioja region of Spain, it's a place guarded by mountains on all three sides, the region itself takes its ancestral name from a tributary of the Ebro, called the Rio Oja.
 For the history buffs in the audience, there has been vineyard activity in this region since the times of Roman occupation [talk about your ancient vines].

-For those you traveling outside the comfy confines of lets say California, you will find that the Rioja region is a lot different than what you may be use to here in California's wine-country, because much of the regions small growers sell their grapes to merchants or co-operative cellars instead of vinting and bottling their own juice.
+For those you traveling outside the comfy confines of lets say California, you will find that the Rioja region is a lot different than what you may be used to here in California's wine-country, because much of the regions small growers sell their grapes to merchants or co-operative cellars instead of vinting and bottling their own juice.
 But this is a trend that is changing for many producers.

 Fact-finders have indicated that a vast majority [75%] of the vino produced in this region is red wine, is produced primarily from the Tempranillo grape.
-While some of the better wines will be composed of a blend of small amounts of Graciano, Garnacha and Mazuelo.
+While some of the better wines will be composed of a blend of small amounts of Graciano, Garnacha, and Mazuelo.
 Speaking of blending, many wines labeled Rioja that you encounter on wine store shelves today will be a blend of one of the Rioja's sub-regions, the Alavesa, Alta and Baja and the capital is La Rioja.

 About Roda: Their objective was to create high expression wines in a modern style while still being reflective of the Rioja region’s micro-climatic [terroir] spectrum of soil, orientation, elevation, climate, vintage year and traditional indigenous varietals.
 Roda, has set the bar high [and a high-bar that is] with Bordeaux as their benchmark in regards to technique and quality.